jrigden/steel_poodle/README.md

 ## Usage

-Add metadata for Latitude and Longitude in articles and the will be added to geo.json in root of output folder.
+Add metadata for Latitude and Longitude in articles and they will be added to geo.json in root of output folder.

     Title: Testing steel poodle
     Date: 2015-10-12 10:20